meltano/meltano/docs/src/docs/quickstart.md

 ## Analyzing Your Data

 Congratulations!
-Now that you've ingested data into Meltano, created a reporting database, and scheduled regular updates to your data set you're ready to go!
+Now that you've ingested data into Meltano, created a reporting database, and scheduled regular updates to your data set you're ready to analyze!

 :::tip
 Right now, models can not be added from inside Meltano's UI so you will need to return to your command line interface.
 This command line step is temporary, and the work to integrate it directly into Meltano's UI is being tracked in [Issue #651](https://gitlab.com/meltano/meltano/issues/651).